railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 	#.  :guilabel:`Select a profile` : select ``Minimal Profile`` and click :guilabel:`Next`.

 	#.
-At the :guilabel:`Define Main Company` step you can select your own :guilabel:`Company Name` and
+At the :guilabel:`Define Main Company` step you could select your own :guilabel:`Company Name` and
 	    :guilabel:`Currency`, and address details on the first tab :guilabel:`General Information`; and you can add more details on the second tab :guilabel:`Report Information` including a logo that would appear on reports.
-In this test you may choose to leave everything untouched if you wish and just click :guilabel:`Next`.
+In this test you should leave everything untouched for the moment and just click :guilabel:`Next`: you'll change them later.

 	#.
 At the :guilabel:`Summary` page you can go back to change details if you need.
 	    Click the :guilabel:`Install` button.